Perinton leaders and businesses alarmed with proposed changes to Erie Canal

-The ‘Canal System Revitalization Act’, included in the New York state budget, was drafted without input from the community, according to the Perinton Town supervisor and this could have devastating impacts on the economics of the town.
+The ‘Canal System Revitalization Act’, included in the New York state budget, was drafted without input from the community, according to Perinton Town Supervisor Ciaran Hanna and this could have devastating impacts on the economics of the town.

-“The act was kind of put in there in the last minute,” said Ciaran Hanna, Perinton Town supervisor.
+“The act was kind of put in there in the last minute,” Hanna said.
 “A lot of the economics of this region is tied to the canal.
-So its very important and something we should feel we should have some input in.”
+So it’s very important and something we should feel we should have some input in.”

 In the Town of Perinton, the canal is essential to all aspects of life.
 People living here use it for recreation and businesses rely on it to bring in money.